al-zah/tarantino/README.md

 ## History API

-**Available on the Client-side only.** Tarantino supports using HTML5 History API instead of hash fragments for navigation.
-To use the API, pass `{html5history: true}` to `configure()`.
+**Available on the Client-side only.** By default, the HTML5 History API instead of hash fragments for navigation is enabled.
+To use hash fragments, pass `{html5history: false}` to `configure()`.
 Use of the API is enabled only if the client supports `pushState()`.

 Using the API gives you cleaner URIs but they come with a cost.
 Unlike with